collapsed-stacks/startups/questions/1804/convert-a-model-to-saas-fixed-license-to-monthly-fee-ratio.md

 - tagged: `pricing`, `saas`
 - score: 1

-<p>We are selling software so far per the licence per user around $700, and we are looking to move to a SaaS business model.
+We are selling software so far per the licence per user around $700, and we are looking to move to a SaaS business model.
 What is the typical ratio and approach to convert it to a monthly fee ?
-How much should be this monthly fee / user / month ?</p>
+How much should be this monthly fee / user / month ?

 ## Answer 1807